radiantlab/HDRICalibrationTool/README.md

 **Uploading Calibration Files**

 Select the calibration files for the remaining fields.
-These should have a cal file extension.
+These should have a cal file extension..

 **Settings**